-Other Investment Companies and Pooled Investment Vehicles.
-The Fund may invest in securities of other registered investment companies, including mutual funds and other ETFs.
-The Fund may also invest a portion of its assets in pooled investment vehicles other than registered investment companies.
-For example, some vehicles that are commonly referred to as "exchange traded funds" or "exchange traded vehicles" may not be registered investment companies because of the nature of their underlying investments.
-As a stockholder in an investment company or other pooled vehicle, the Fund will bear its ratable share of that investment company's or pooled vehicle's expenses.
-The Fund will also indirectly bear the risks to which that investment company or pooled vehicle are subject.
+Other Investment Companies and Pooled Investment Vehicles

+The Fund may invest in securities of other investment companies, including registered investment companies that are ETFs.
+The Fund may also invest a portion of its assets in exchange-traded products that are commonly referred to as "ETFs" or "exchange-traded funds," but which are not deemed to be investment companies under the 1940 Act because their underlying assets are not deemed to be securities - including, for example, funds that invest directly in commodities.
+As a stockholder in an investment company or other exchange-traded product, the Fund will bear its ratable share of that investment company's or product's expenses, and would remain subject to payment of the fund's or products' advisory and administrative fees with respect to assets so invested.